witnet/witnet-solidity-bridge/README.md

   - _output_:
     - the last beacon as byte concatenation of (block_hash||epoch).

+## NewBlockRelay

+The `NewBlockRelay` contract is similar to the `BlockRelay` but adds the following methods:

+- **proposetNewBlock**:
+  - _description_: proposes a new block to eventually be added to the block relay.
+  - _inputs_:
+    - *_blockHash*: Hash of the block header.
+    - *_drMerkleRoot*: the root hash of the requests-only merkle tree as contained in the block header.
+    - *_tallyMerkleRoot*: the root hash of the tallies-only merkle tree as contained in the block header.
+    - *_epoch*: the epoch th block is prposed to, it has to be one epoch previous to the current epoch.

+- **finalResult**:
+  - _description_: post the final block after selectig the most voted block.
+It reverts if there is been a tie.

 ## UsingWitnet

 The `UsingWitnet` contract injects the following methods into the contracts inheriting from it: